seanofw/smile/CODESTANDARDS.md

 	"shim" required functionality that an OS does not natively support.

-9. Third-party libraries should contain no dependencies on other third-party libraries or on unusual OS components (i.e., the Smile Interpreter should be able to build easily on a "vanilla" OS install with no unusual OS components required).
+9. Third-party libraries should contain no dependencies on other third-party libraries or on unusual OS components.

+	(*The Smile Interpreter should be able to build easily on a "vanilla"* *OS install with no unusual components required*).